vforgeoux-ledger/ledger-live/libs/coin-tester/README.md

 ### Build the speculos image

+You only have to build speculos locally if you are on a Mac M1.
+Otherwise you can uncomment the image provided in the docker-compose.yml

 1. Clone speculos repo
 2. git checkout df84117d2ac300cd277d58913a9f56e061b5fb2f
 3. docker build -f build.Dockerfile -t speculos-builder:latest .